-Rich is the Program Director of Room For Doubt and the presenter for Room For Doubt’s seminars and workshops at conventions, conferences, colleges, Christian camps, and churches.
-He provides and manages the content on the R4D website and mobile app.
+Rich produces and offers multimedia presentations for conventions, conferences, colleges, Christian camps, and churches.
+He provides and oversees content on the R4D website and mobile app.

-He also serves as the Director of WorldViewEyes, a youth-oriented program launched in 2000 that has received five grants from the Lilly Endowment totaling over $1,000,000.
-It helps youth understand different worldviews and challenges them to live a consistently-applied Christian worldview.
+He served as the Director of WorldViewEyes from 2000-2022.
+This high school youth program received five grants from the Lilly Endowment of over $1,000,000.
+It helped youth understand different worldviews and challenged them to live a consistently-applied Christian worldview.

-He has delivered special lectureships or presentations at a number of popular and professional conferences, including The Stone-Campbell Journal Conference; the Midwest and National Evangelical Theological and Philosophical Society Conferences; the Wheaton Theology Conference; and the Center for Research in Science at Azusa Pacific University.
-He also serves on the board for the Christian Campus Foundation (Axiom), a campus ministry at the University of Illinois in Urbana-Champaign.
+He has delivered special lectureships or multimedia presentations at a number of professional conferences, including The Stone-Campbell Journal Conference; the Midwest and National Evangelical Theological and Philosophical Society Conferences; the Wheaton Theology Conference; and the Center for Research in Science at Azusa Pacific University.
+He also serves on the board for the Christian Campus Foundation, a campus ministry at the University of Illinois in Urbana-Champaign.

 His multimedia presentations have been given in many church and parachurch events, including Christ in Youth conferences; state Christian teen conventions; Church Leader conferences; Christian camps in Illinois, Wisconsin, Minnesota, West Virginia, and Oregon; the Christian Camp Leaders conference; the Association of College Ministries; the Michigan Christian Convention; the North American Christian Convention; and the International Conference on Missions.
 His presentations have been attended by over 80,000 youth and adults in 22 states, Canada, and China.